 “Capitalism is nothing before the forces of love and passion!”
 So declares an impossibly pregnant woman’s stalker in The Embodiment, the second story in this intricate puzzle box of a collection from Korean author Bora Chung.
-Cursed Bunny offers 10 stories of capitalist corruption, misogyny and patriarchy: ghost stories, speculative fiction, and darkly comic fairy tales served twitching and bloody on a satirical plate.
+Cursed Bunny offers 10 stories of capitalist corruption, misogyny, and patriarchy: ghost stories, speculative fiction, and darkly comic fairy tales served twitching and bloody on a satirical plate.
 Specialising in contemporary and classic East Asian literature, Honford Star is the perfect publisher for Chung’s masterful surrealist storytelling.

 English edition cover designed by Choi Jaehoon

-Cursed Bunny sees Bora Chung employ and then amplify to absurdly horrific levels familiar tropes found in horror.
+Cursed Bunny sees Bora Chung employ and then amplify absurdly horrific levels of familiar tropes found in horror.
 For example, women’s fears and concerns have been ignored since the dawn of the genre, and the protagonists of Chung’s stories fare no better.
 In The Head, a woman is advised to simply ignore the sentient severed head found living in her toilet bowl.
-Healthcare professionals criticise and dismiss Young-lan in The Embodiment when she experiences side-effects from birth control pills.
-In both instances, these women are expected either to ignore their problems, or to deal with them alone.
+Healthcare professionals criticise and dismiss Young-lan in The Embodiment when she experiences side effects from birth control pills.
+In both instances, these women are expected either to ignore their problems or to deal with them alone.
 Chung further takes the expectations placed on women – to find a husband, to have children, to run a household – and observes them through an uncanny lens.

 Male power is a consistent theme in Chung’s stories.
 Powerful men – both those born powerful, and those who become so – will stop at nothing to retain that power.
 In the twisted fairy tale Snare, a man finds a fox caught in a trap.
 The fox bleeds gold, so the man takes her home to make his fortune.
-Arguably the most disturbing of all the stories, Snare persists down a dark path of blood-drinking, child abuse and incest, leading to a visceral end.
+Arguably the most disturbing of all the stories, Snare persists down a dark path of blood-drinking, child abuse, and incest, leading to a visceral end.
 The story leans heavily again on the abuse and dismissal of women (the fox begs for mercy in a woman’s voice then never speaks again).
 However, Chung also explores the effect such behaviours have on other men.
 In the title story, a CEO, cursed by the vengeful friend of a man once crossed, is concerned only with success and lineage; a hospitalised son is ‘worthless’ to him.

-Scars follows a young man’s escape from a winged beast, only to be kidnapped and forced to fight.
+Scars follow a young man’s escape from a winged beast, only to be kidnapped and forced to fight.
 Any man or boy perceived as weak becomes an object of scorn for other men, someone they can exploit.
 The penultimate story, a fairy tale entitled Ruler of the Winds and Sands, introduces a prince, blind from birth, who seems to share none of his father’s warmongering spirit.
 Knowing what we know from Chung’s previous stories, we cannot fully trust him.
 Throughout the collection, Chung perpetuates this sense of uncertainty.
-Like any good ghost stories, they delay the true horror.
+Like any good ghost story, they delay the true horror.

 Honford Star describes Chung’s work as ‘genre-defying’, and this is certainly apt.
 Cursed Bunny moves from horror to science-fiction, from magical realism to dark fantasy with ease, and with a level of quality so consistent it beggars belief.
 Chung sows seeds of distrust throughout the book; there is a palpable sense that she is not on our side.
 She wants to show us something awful whether or not we want to see it.
 If there are weaknesses in the collection, they are minor.
 Goodbye, My Love, a story about androids, seems misplaced, and of all the stories has the most familiar plot; but as a meditation on abuse, and the nature of love and memory, it works well.